 “As a result, the vast majority suffers from tooth decay and gum diseases.
 It is estimated that only half of the population use a toothbrush, primarily due to lack of awareness.
 The majority of the rural population lives in over half a million villages, and with poor infrastructures and lack of access to transportation, few have access to oral health services.”

 [Demographics of Dentistry in India, Indian Journal of Dental Sciences, June 2011, Issue:2, Vol.:3]

-ADCERRA’s rural programme was designed to address the absence of dentists in these rural communities, focusing on education, prevention and basic care while prioritising children and educating them for long term impact!
+ADCERRA’s rural programme was designed to address the absence of dentists in these rural communities, focusing on education, prevention and basic care while prioritizing children and educating them for long term impact!

 Our objectives were simple: increase access to basic dental care with emphasis on preventive treatment using locally trained dental health workers.
-In addition, provide information and awareness about oral health with a systematic educational programme.
+In addition, we provide information and awareness about oral health with a systematic educational programme!

 The ADCERRA project is organised around 1 dental clinic linked to 7 dental sub-centres, providing the required infrastructure for our rural dental health care programme.

 The clinic is staffed by a dental surgeon, a dental assistant and an infrastructure maintenance technician.

 It offers more conservative care of high standards for the patients who come from rural areas around Auroville.
 Currently it caters for about 30 villages with a total population of 25,000 people.
 In addition, its resident dentist treats the cases that are referred by the Dental Health Workers from the 7 sub-centres.